Nils Herlitz

-Nils Herlitz (1888–1978) was a Swedish historian, legal scholar and politician of the Moderate Party.
+Nils Herlitz (7 August 1888 – 9 February 1978) was a Swedish historian, legal scholar and politician of the Conservative Party.
 He served as the third President of the Nordic Council in 1955.
 He served as a member of the upper house of the Swedish parliament from 1939 to 1955.

 Herlitz was elected a corresponding fellow of the British Academy in 1971.